DeltaSignum/Dynamic-Zero/DIY/BUILD.md

 Use **2 mm EVA foam sheet**.

+This is standard craft EVA foam and can usually be found in stationery, craft or hobby stores.

+No specific manufacturer is required.

 ![2 mm EVA foam](gasket-foam.jpg)

 The supplied gasket template is used to cut the required pieces.